-1 Description A Hybrid Court Building Type combines a pointaccess portion of the building with a walk-up portion.
-The building may be designed for occupancy by retail, service, and/or office uses on the ground floor, with upper floors also configured for those uses or for residences.

-The main entrance to all ground floor units should be directly from the street.
+- 1 Description A Hybrid Court Building Type combines a pointaccess portion of the building with a walk-up portion.
+The building may be designed for occupancy by retail, service, and/or office uses on the ground floor, with upper floors also configured for those uses or for residences. - 2 Pedestrian Access The main entrance to all ground floor units should be directly from the street.
 Direct access from the residential units shall be from the public street.
 Alternatively, access to the ground level residential may be from the common lobby fronting and accessed from the public pedestrian way.

+The main entrance to all ground floor units should be directly from the street.
+The City may approve alternative designs where direct access to ground floor residential units is provided through a common lobby fronting and accessed from the public street pedestrian way.